What’s next after winning the DV Lottery

 Note 1: The DV APPLICATION process (discussed in this article) MUST NOT be confused with the DV Lottery Entry Process discussed HERE.

 Note 2 (VERY IMPORTANT!): Although the next necessary action on the part of selectees (and as discussed below) is DS-260 submission, take the time to read an important article of ours BEFORE embarking upon that first step.
 Rushing to submit could give you uncalled-for headache later.
-So, READ THIS IMPORTANT ARTICLE and DON’T RUSH into submitting the form!
+So, READ THIS IMPORTANT ARTICLE (IF YOU HAVEN’T YET DONE SO), and DON’T RUSH into submitting the form!

 Step 1: DS-260 Submission